Bledsoe County, Tennessee: History

-The Lynching of James Scales
+Lynching of James Scales

-James Scales, a Black teenager was incarcerated at the Training and Agricultural School for Colored Boys in Bledsoe County after he was convicted for armed robbery.
-At the reformatory James was tasked with cooking and building fires for the Superintendent Henry Eugene Scott's family, namely his wife Notie Bell Lewis Scott and their daughter Gwendolyn Scott McKinney, whose home resided on the grounds of the reformatory.
+James Scales, a Black teenager, was incarcerated at the Training and Agricultural School for Colored Boys in Bledsoe County after he was convicted for armed robbery.
+At the reformatory, James was tasked with cooking and building fires for the Superintendent Henry Eugene Scott's family, namely his wife Notie Bell Lewis Scott and their daughter Gwendolyn Scott McKinney, whose home resided on the grounds of the reformatory.

 On November 23, 1944, McKinney was found murdered and her mother severely injured, later dying of her injuries.
 Scales was immediately suspected of the double murder.
 He was found later in the day by farmers who brought him to the reformatory, where he was later taken to the local jail in Pikeville.

 At the local jail Scales was placed in a cell by the jail cook.
 Construction workers nearby impersonated reformatory personnel and requested Scales be released to them.
 The jail cook obliged and released Scales.

-After Scales was kidnapped he was taken to reformatory grounds, at the grounds a tree had been prepared for a lynching.
-A barrel was placed beneath the tree for Scales to stand on, a witness to the event attempted to stop the lynching but Scales was shot 4 to 6 times by a member of the mob killing him at the age of 16.
+After Scales was kidnapped, he was taken to the reformatory grounds; at the grounds, a tree had been prepared for a lynching.
+A barrel was placed beneath the tree for Scales to stand on.
+A witness to the event attempted to stop the lynching, but Scales was shot 4 to 6 times by a member of the mob, killing him at the age of 16.